Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 You can enrol directly via the website or app stores with full immediate access.
 In contrast, ExpressVPN forces a “mobile-first” signup before you can use the trial on other devices.

 If you’re on a computer, trialing Surfshark is undoubtedly quicker.
-The trial doesn’t apply to pay-monthly plans, thought, so remember to cancel to avoid being billed for a full subscription.
+The trial doesn’t apply to month-to-month plans, though, so remember to cancel to avoid being billed for a full subscription.

 Intuitive Apps but Limited Compatibility